mgsloan/mgsloan-site/posts/ghcinception.md

 On to the question about how much slower this interpreted GHC is.
 The initial layering of having an interpreted GHC compile GHC definitely produces a massive slowdown in compilation speed.
-However, I hypothesize that each subsequent nesting would not compound the slowdown, because it's running object code.
-Even if the byte-code interpreter was being used, it's written in C, and so is part of the `ghc-stage2` binary, so the slowdown would not compound.
+However, I each subsequent nesting would not compound the slowdown, because it's running object code.
+Even if the byte-code interpreter was being used, it's not being interpreted (it's written in C).
+Since the actual interpreter implementation is not being interpreted, the slowdown would not compound.

 So pretty much, GHCi nesting does not follow inception's rules of time slow down :-)